fastly/secretd/doc/DESIGN.md

 case null.
 For the initial implementation, this is a binary flag.
 This might change in later releases.

+### enrol

+The ability to enrol new hosts.
+The key is in this case null.
+This is a binary flag.

 ## built-in/magic groups

 ### all